-At his peak, he was greatly admired for his interpretive insights and exceptional control of his beautiful voice.
-Fischer-Dieskau performed and recorded a great many operatic roles.
+Greatly admired for his interpretive insights and exceptional control of his beautiful voice, Fischer-Dieskau performed and recorded many operatic roles.
 He was the most recorded singer of all time and dominated both the opera and concert platform for over thirty years.

 His vocal technique was highly accomplished but Fischer-Dieskau’s voice was rather light, a lyric-chamber baritone without huge power.
 Despite this, he performed and recorded many heavy heroic baritone and bass-baritone operatic roles such as Wotan, Hans Sachs, Amfortas, Telramund, Iago, Macbeth, Scarpia, and Jokanaan.

 He was most admired, though, as a singer of Schubert Lieder, particularly the cycle Winterreise.
 His recordings of Winterreise with accompanist Gerald Moore and Jörg Demus are still critically acclaimed half a century after their release.
 I adore these recordings and for me they are quintessential Fischer-Dieskau.
 He brings such warmth and richness to Schubert’s works especially and I find listening to them an emotional and quite overwhelming experience.

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.

 For more information, please visit the publications page, here.